 0.75 tspn urad dal (black gram dal)

-1 Tblspn grated coconut (can use dried coconut) (optional)
+1 Tblspn grated coconut (can use frozen coconut) (optional)

 Cook the toor dal in enough water until very soft.
-It can take an hour or more, depending on the age and dryness of the toor dal, but generally mine takes about 40 minutes.
-When it is cooked, use a hand held immersion blender to mash the dal a little.
+This will take 30-40 mins, but can take longer if the toor dal is older and drier.
+When it is cooked, you can use a hand held immersion blender to mash the dal a little if desired.

-Meanwhile, make the spice paste by dry roasting all of the ingredients individually in a saute pan until each turns golden and emits its wonderful aroma.
-Grind them together with a little ghee to make a coarse paste.
+Meanwhile, make the spice paste by sautéing all of the ingredients in the ghee in a saute pan until they turn golden.
+Grind them together to make a coarse paste, adding a little water if necessary.
+Keep aside.

 Next, cook the amaranth leaves.
-Put a pot of water on to boil.
-Cut the whole bunch into about 2.5 cm slices, from the stems to the head.
+Put a pot of water on to boil and add a pinch baking soda.
+Cut the whole bunch of amaranth into about 2.5 cm slices, from the stems to the head.
+If the stems are very coarse and fibrous, discard them.

 Take your green chillies, split them from the bottom to almost the head of the chilli, but leaving it intact.
 Put them into the boiling water.
 On top of these, put the bottom half of the bunch of amaranth, which is primarily stems, into the boiling water and gently boil for about 4 minutes.
 Then add the remainder of the bunch and cook for another 4 minutes.
 Using the immersion blender, blend the leaves coarsely.
 (I take the chillies out, blend, then put the chillies back into the dish.)

-Add salt and tamarind to the greens, then stir in the cooked toor dal and mix.
+Add salt, jaggery and tamarind to the greens, then stir in the cooked toor dal and mix well.
 Add the spice paste, stir through and allow to simmer for another few minutes before removing from the heat.
 Stir in 1 more teaspoon or more of ghee and serve.